rory81/growing_funds/README.md

 Below the several (future) functionalities are mentioned, per user group.

 ##### The Site User
-At first instance the user will look to the most popular projects or the newest projects.
+At first instance the user will look to the most profitable projects (top-3) or the newest projects(top-5).
-To see the newest project, the top-5 newest projects are displayed on the homepage.

 To show the popularity the user is given the number of views the projects has had.
-Furthermore, on the homepage the top-3 highest earners are displayed to see what is trending.
+Furthermore, on the homepage the top-3 highest earners are displayed to see what is trending and maybe worthy to join in as so much is pledged already.
 The simplest form to get more funding is word of mouth.
 So, everytime the page is looked at one view is added to the total number of views of that specific project.
-To increase the word of mouth the user has the ability to share the link of a certain project on all kinds of social media.
+To increase the word of mouth, the user has the ability to share the link of a certain project on all kinds of social media.

 Secondly, the user has personal interests and wants to easily find projects that fit their personal interests.
 Therefore, the projects are categorised by set categories and these categories are displayed on every page throughout the site (by putting the categories in a contexts.py).
 When a user selects a certain category a table with all the projects is displayed.
-The table has pagination showing 2 projects by default, but has an option to select 5, 10, 25 or 50 projects per page.
+The table has pagination showing 2 projects by default, so that a mobile user can easily go through the different pages, but has an option to select 5, 10, 25 or 50 projects per page.
 If the user has a (part of the) name of an interesting project it can use the searchbar in the table to look for it in this particular genre.

 Other ways to search for a particular project is to use the search bar present that searches through **all** projects.